PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 as proof of no mutation.
 The focused gate passes `387 passed in 18.36s`, the branch-changed broad gate passes `1623 passed in 29.53s`, and targeted static validation passes.

+The floating-point MUL/ADD/MUL affine-chain fold is now characterized as a fixed one-key result, a default 32-rewrite indexed owner, two direct lowerer calls, and one terminal-orchestration selection.
+The nested result remains consumed by the existing terminal mutation summary; only the direct results are selected as observation-only targets `_layout_pass_set_1_initial_affine_chain_fold_stats` and `_layout_pass_set_1_post_binary_affine_chain_fold_stats`.
+Exact arguments, both attention-adjacent boundaries, nested layout routing, and absence of direct consumers are frozen.
+The focused gate passes `409 passed, 1 xfailed in 19.22s`; the branch-changed broad gate passes `1624 passed, 1 xfailed in 31.32s`.